 In light of the changes initiated by the National Board for Respiratory Care requiring an associate's degree or higher to take their credentialing exams, the program applied for and was approved by the Committee on Accreditation for Respiratory Care to allow the students to sit for the Certified Respiratory Therapist (CRT) examination before they finished the program.
 These students received a certificate of completion at the end of their junior year.
 The certificate program was phased out in 2003.

 The first students to enroll in the bachelor's program graduated in 1980.
-In 1981, we stopped accepting two-year students into our program and only accepted students seeking a baccalaureate degree.
+By 1981, all students were being accepted for the baccalaureate degree.
 Also in 1981 Dr. Paul Mathews was appointed chair of the program.

-In 1991 the department changed its name, in keeping with the directives of its national association, to "Respiratory Care."
-Barbara Ludwig, MA, RRT, became acting chair for the program in 1993, succeeding Dr. Paul Matthews, and was permanent chair by 1994.
+In 1991 the department changed its name, in keeping with the directives of its national association, to "Respiratory Care Education."
+Barbara Ludwig, MA, RRT, became acting chair for the program in 1993, succeeding Paul Matthews, PhD, and was permanent chair by 1994.